Study method

 To study your course material efficiently, structure it.
 A well-defined structure will enhance your understanding and retention of the subject matter.

-Various methods exist for organizing your course material:
+Various methods exist for organising your course material:

 Annotate and highlight